 They’re rich in nutrients and offer several potential health benefits.

-On the other hand, if you have an autoimmune condition like IBD or think you may be sensitive to nightshades, you may want to consider removing them from your diet to evaluate changes in symptoms.
+On the other hand, if you have an autoimmune condition like IBD or think you may be sensitive to nightshades, you might want to consider removing them from your diet to evaluate changes in symptoms.

 After reintroducing nightshades, compare the severity of your symptoms during your elimination and reintroduction periods.